 Set up TC2000 for charting and scanning.
 Every risk management concept in these guides is illustrated with real TC2000 charts.

 Kunal Desai is the CEO and founder of Bulls on Wall Street.
-A professional trader since 2007, he has navigated every major market cycle from the 2008 financial crisis to today's high-volatility environments.
+A professional trader since 2007, he has navigated every major market cycle from the 2008 financial crisis to today.
 Having mentored 7,000+ students through his live trading bootcamps, Kunal trades live every morning in the Bulls on Wall Street Trading Chatroom and is dedicated to teaching real-world risk management and high-probability strategies.
 Based in Miramar Beach, Florida.

 For additional regulatory guidance, review the SEC Investor Bulletin on Day Trading, FINRA Day Trading Guidelines, and the SEC Day Trading Tips for Investors.